Where Are We In The COVID-19 Vaccine Race?

-European Union gave approval on December 21 for the COVID-19 vaccine developed by Pfizer Inc and BioNTech SE, the latest regulatory go-ahead for the shot, while the United States authorised Moderna Inc's vaccine on December 19, the second for the country and the first for the company worldwide.
+India on Friday became the fourth country to approve a coronavirus vaccine developed by Oxford University and AstraZeneca, authorising the vaccine's rollout in coming weeks in the country with the second highest number of infections.

-The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has killed more than 1.7 million people worldwide:
+The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic, which has killed more than 1.8 million people worldwide:

 WHO IS FURTHEST ALONG?

-US drugmaker Pfizer and German partner BioNTech are the COVID-19 vaccine trailblazers.
+US drugmaker Pfizer and German partner BioNTech have been the COVID-19 vaccine trailblazers.

 The European Medicines Agency (EMA) approved the shot on December 21 and India is accelerating its review.